sporto/elm-tutorial/elm_arch/update.md

   Signal.foldp update initialModel Mouse.clicks
 ```

 The appplication works the same as before but we are now using the __Model, Update, View__ pattern.
+This `update` function centralised changes in our application model in one place.